kuma35/thinking-forth-translate/chapter3.rst

 	 Real object oriented programming, as it originates in Smalltalk, does not hide information from the programmer.
 Adding a "scrambled" method to the "egg master object" is no problem.
-Smalltalk works by adding methods to known classes, you don't even need to subclass them.
+Smalltalk works by adding methods to known classes, you don\'t even need to subclass them.
 	 You can look inside an object and its source code whenever you want.
 	 And table driven method dispatching can be quite efficient.
 	 \-\-\- **Bernd Paysan**